Lame-een/globalillum/README.md

 Run premake5 alongside the premake5.lua file with the `vs2022` argument to create a Visual Studio solution.

 ### Linux
+Make sure that `OpenMP` is installed, if it isn't it can be installed by running `sudo apt install libomp-dev`.

 Run premake5 alongside the premake5.lua file with the `gmake` argument to create a Makefile, which can be used to compile the program.

 The default configuration should produce a release build.
 The configuration can be chosen by setting the make's config argument to either `config=release` or `config=debug`.